Shrutijain-22/team-task-manager-frontend/README.md

 ### Projects
 - View all projects the user is a member of or has created
 - Create new projects (available to all authenticated users)
-- Add team members via dropdown (names with emails, pre-filtered to exclude existing members)
+- Add team members via dropdown
 - Remove team members (project creator only, cannot remove self)
 - All member management controls hidden for non-creator users